‘Little People, Big World’ Renewed? Some Fans Want Amy Taken Off For New Season

 — LuKéither Willingham (@AtlantaBizWomen) February 23, 2017

-Jacob Roloff has since slammed Little People, Big World for being fake, smearing the show’s producers on social media for “concocting storylines,” and saying that he was never compensated for regularly appearing on the show “that was his childhood.”
-Amy has also been blamed for the dissolution of her nearly 30-year marriage to Matt, and while viewership of Little People, Big World continues to hold steady, some fans are saying that they want Amy off the show for a new season.
+Jacob Roloff has since slammed Little People, Big World for being fake, smearing the show’s producers on social media for “concocting storylines” and saying that he was never compensated for regularly appearing on the show “that was his childhood.”
+Amy has also been blamed for the dissolution of her nearly 30-year marriage to Matt.
+While viewership of Little People, Big World continues to hold steady, some fans are saying that they want Amy off the show for a new season.

-One comment on the Little People, Big World Facebook page says that taking Amy off would be great, adding that “Amy is a debbie downer,” and acts like she “hates” her former hubby.
+One comment on the Little People, Big World Facebook page says that taking Amy off would be great, adding that “Amy is a debbie downer” and acts like she “hates” her former hubby.

 Another comment says that Little People, Big World would be perfect with Amy off the show.